sav-che/TL-2/Authors/Carrington, Benjamin {std. Carrington} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 423](https://www.biodiversitylibrary.org/item/103861#page/433/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 423](https://www.biodiversitylibrary.org/page/33266730) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Carrington, Benjamin {std.
 Carrington}|first entry]] for this author

 ### Author

 \* Carrington, Benjamin (1827-1893), British physician and bryologist, born at Lincoln, studied at Liverpool and at the University of Edinburgh, apprenticed at Liverpool, graduated M.R.C.S.
 Eng.
 1850 and M.D.
-Edinburgh 1851, practised at Radcliffe near Manchester and subsequently at Lincoln, Yeadon, Southport and Eccles, Medical officer of Health 1871-1891, ultimately at Brighton. (*Carrington*).
+Edinburgh 1851, practised at Radcliffe near Manchester and subsequently at Lincoln, Yeadon, Southport and Eccles, Medical officer of Health 1871-1891, ultimately at Brighton.
+**Abbreviated name**: *Carrington*

 #### Herbarium and types